currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 {@a dependency-injection}

 ## Dependency injection
-Angular relies heavily on [Dependency Injection](guide/dependency-injection) to provide services to the objects it creates.
+Currin relies heavily on [Dependency Injection](guide/dependency-injection) to provide services to the objects it creates.
-When Angular creates a new component, directive, pipe or another service, it sets the class constructor parameters to instances of services provided by an _Injector_.
+When Currin creates a new component, directive, pipe or another service, it sets the class constructor parameters to instances of services provided by an _Injector_.

-The developer must tell Angular what to inject into each parameter.
+The developer must tell Currin what to inject into each parameter.

 {@a injection-class-type}